* - Required Fields

 Dr. Pavlenko uses state of the art computer technology to find optimal position for your jaw.
 This is determined by observing the movements of your jaw as well as the rest position of your jaw.
 Once the optimal position of your jaw is identified, Dr. Pavlenko uses appliance therapy to reduce and eventually eliminate the symptoms of TMJ disorder.

-If you are concerned about soreness or any other irritating symptoms of TMJ disorder, you should consult a dentist.
-Contact us for a evaluation to see if you are a good candidate for neuromuscular treatment.
+If you are concerned about soreness or any other irritating symptoms of TMJ disorder, you should consult a neuromuscular dentist.
+Contact us for a evaluation to see if you are a good candidate for neuromuscular dentistry.

 How the muscles are relaxed